eclipse-volttron/volttron-lib-base-driver/README.md

 ```

 After the documentation is built, view the documentation in html form in your browser.
-The html files will be located in `~<path to agent project directory>/docs/build/html`.
+The html files will be located in `~/<path to agent project directory>/docs/build/html`.

 **PROTIP: To open the landing page of your documentation directly from the command line, run the following command:**